arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/09.3d-engine-tutorial/content.md

 ### Gears.ino

-The screen and view elements are handled by the lvgl framework.
-For more information on how this works and can be used, please head over to our [lvgl guide](/tutorials/giga-display-shield/lvgl-guide).
+The screen and view elements are handled by the LVGL framework.
+For more information on how this works and can be used, please head over to our [LVGL guide](/tutorials/giga-display-shield/lvgl-guide).

 Now for the 3D-engine specific functions.
 If you take a look at the `setup()` function, this function is called inside: